-- A. Proof that the student is beyond the age of 16; - B. High school diploma (or its equivalent) or a transcript showing high school completion; - C. Home schooled students must possess a diploma from a home school program approved by the State of Ohio, such as Buckeye Online or ECOT, a GED diploma, or a diploma certified by the superintendent of the school district in which the student resides. - D. Secondary students must be at least 16 years of age and completed the 10th grade, present their official transcript and a letter from their high school guidance counselor stating they are eligible to attend post-secondary classes.
-Secondary students must take and pass a pre-enrollment examination prior to enrolling. - E. Student who have withdrawn from any Raphael's School of Beauty Culture campus location may apply to re-enroll at any Raphael's School of Beauty Culture campus location in any offered course.
+- A. Proof that the student is beyond the age of 16; - B. High school diploma (or its equivalent) or a transcript showing high school completion (Verification of a foreign student's high school diploma must be performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. High School diploma.); - C. Home schooled students must possess a diploma from a home school program approved by the State of Ohio, such as Buckeye Online or ECOT, a GED diploma, or a diploma certified by the superintendent of the school district in which the student resides. - D. Secondary students must be at least 16 years of age and completed the 10th grade, present their official transcript and a letter from their high school guidance counselor stating they are eligible to attend post-secondary classes. - E. Students who have withdrawn from any Raphael's School of Beauty Culture campus location may apply to re-enroll at any Raphael's School of Beauty Culture campus location in any offered course.
 The director staff will review the application and circumstances of the previous withdrawal and make a decision on whether or not the student is permitted to re-enroll.
 Acceptance for re-enrollment after previous withdrawal is not guaranteed. - F. A person transferring from another cosmetology school to one of our schools must meet all Admission Requirements.
 Raphael's School of Beauty Culture will not accept transfer students with less than 300 hours left to complete in the Cosmetologist and Advanced Cosmetologist programs.
 Raphael's School of Beauty Culture reserves the right to deny or accept all, part, or none of the hours credited at another institution based on personal interviews, practical evaluations and theory evaluations.
 Credit will be given for clock hours earned from other institutions in accordance with the results of the evaluation.
 Our schools abide by the policies of The Ohio State Cosmetology and Barber Board concerning transfer students.
-The State Board controls the transfer of hours by students and requests for transfers are made directly to the Board office and then forwarded to our school.
+The State Board controls the transfer of hours by students and requests for transfers are made directly to the Board office and then forwarded to our school. - G. Non-resident and/or alien students must provide proof of residency and/or authority to earn income in order to receive cosmetology training and/or licensure in Ohio, as stated in the Ohio Administrative Code 4713-5-09. - H. We do not accept Ability to Benefit (ATB) test results in lieu of a high school or GED diploma.